 Can you never find what you're looking for in there?

 Do you sometimes find yourself in a situation when you don't have what you need on hand?
 Your child's nose is running but you don't have any tissues.
 You're at a parking metre but have no change.
 You're running late but can't find your keys in your purse.
-The strap on your favourite dress just broke but you don't have a safety pin.
 You have to fill out a form or card on the spot but don't have a pen.
+Can you relate?